Before men ruled the world it was the domain of beasts.

-The mice decided to seek out Ol’ Grandfather Crow, one of the oldest creatures in the Frostwood and a powerful magician.
-Ol’ Grandfather Crow had long been an enemy to the mice, but it was known that he had not aligned himself with the White Queen; if any could save them from the wolves, it would be he.
+The mice had decided to seek out Ol’ Grandfather Crow, one of the oldest creatures in the Frostwood and a powerful magician.
+Ol’ Grandfather Crow had long been an enemy to the mice, but it was known that he had sworn no allegiance to the White Queen.

 And so the mice sent a delegation across the Frostwood to seek an audience with Ol’ Grandfather Crow.
 The adventures they had could fill several volumes.
 When, at last, they reached their destination they stood bravely before the magician and pleaded with him that they might be granted wings with which they could escape from the wolves as the crows were able.

-To the great surprise of the mouse delegation, Ol’ Grandfather Crow agreed.
-But instead of granting the mice the same shimmering feathery wings of his ilk, he instead cursed them with strange, leathery wings, such that they would never be confused with crows.
+To the great surprise of the mice, Ol’ Grandfather Crow agreed.
+But instead of granting the mice the same shimmering, feathery wings of his ilk, he instead cursed them with strange, leathery wings, so that they would never be confused with crows.

-The flitmice were forced from their nests.
-Some used their new wings to flee the Frostwood and found refuge: on mountains and in caves, in distant jungles amongst the high trees.
-There they remain to this day.
+The flit-mice were forced from their nests.
+Some used their wings to flee the Frostwood and found refuge: on mountains and in caves, in distant jungles amongst the high trees.
+And there they remain to this day.

-Without pretence, the Great Serpent told the mice that their salvation could be found in Lilith’s garden.
-For although the frost had killed many of the plants in the Frostwood, there in Lilith’s garden, grew a tree heavily laden with a prickly red fruit: the vampire tree.
+Without pretence, the Great Serpent told the mice that their salvation could be found in Lilith’s own garden.
+For although the frost had killed many of the plants in the Frostwood, there grew there a tree heavily laden with prickly red fruit: the vampire tree.

-In great numbers the flitmice descended upon Lilith’s garden, where they found the tree exactly as the Serpent had told them.
-In desperation they clutched and tore at the fruit, gorging themselves on it until their chins were stained red and dark droplets fell upon the snow.
+In great numbers the flitmice descended upon Lilith’s garden.
+They clutched and tore at the fruit of the vampire tree, gorging themselves until their chins were stained red and dark droplets darkened the snow.

 The Great Serpent had been right: for the fruit made the flitmice stronger and smarter… but it also made them thirsty.

 And that is the story of how mice became bats and how bats became vampires.
-And the moral, it is told, to never trust a magician no matter how desperate you become; for magic never comes without a cost.
+And the moral, it is told: never trust a magician, for magic never comes without cost.